linea-analytics/linea-portal-documentation/docs/guides/about-the-scenario-tool.md

 # About the Scenario Tool

-This page covers example use cases for the **Scenario Tool** as well as some technical information reagrding how optimisations, and the Scenario Tool, function.
+This page covers example use cases for the **Scenario Tool** as well as some technical information regarding how optimisations, and the Scenario Tool, function.

 ## Use cases